layilin/SP23-33852/_annotations/book4.md

 151.493 Flora's.
 Flora was the Roman goddess of springtime.

 [plant] 151.498 anana.
 The pineapple (*Ananas comosus*), which is native to eastern South America and brought by Amerindians to the Caribbean.

 151.500 "Insuperable height of airiest shade".
 The origin of this quote is unclear.

 [plant] 151.502 mammey.
 The mammee apple (*Mammea americana*) is a large fruit indigenous to Central America and the Caribbean.

 151.502n ratafia.
 An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.

 [plant] [place] 151.502n. *Les apricots de St. Domingue*.
-The apricots of St. Domingue (French).
+The apricots of St. Domingue.
 St. Domingue was a French colony, renamed Haiti after a revolution carried out by enslaved and free Africans succeeded in overthrowing colonial rule in 1804.

 151.502n *l'eau de noiaux*, one of the best West-Indian cordials.
 L'eau de noiaux refers to an alcoholic drink made by infusing a spirit with ratafia.
 Noyaux is the French term for the kernels of stone fruits.

 151.502n aperient.
 Laxative.

 151.502n sweet-meats.
 Preserved or candied fruits.

 [people] 152.504 anthropophagi.
-A borrowing from Latin that signifies man-eaters or cannibals.

-152.508 The airy phantoms of their friends deceas'd Joy'd to regale on. <!--Was the mammey associated with the deceased?-->
+A term used in the ancient and medieval periods to signify man-eaters.
+It is now much less used than the term cannibal, which Columbus invented to name the Carib peoples that he encountered in the Americas.
+Columbus suggested that the Caribs were "Caniba" or subjects of the Great Khan, whose lands he was hoping to find.
+He also suggested that the Caribs ate human flesh, although there is little to no evidence that they actually did.

 [plant] 152.512 tamarind...With those tart fruit the sweltering fever loves To quench his thirst, whose breezy umbrage soon Shades the pleas'd planter, shades his children long.
 The tamarind tree (*Tamarindicus indica*) was native to tropical Africa and western Asia but naturalized to and cultivated in the Caribbean by the eighteenth century.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.